uqbar-project/xtrest/README.md

 * Parameters type conversions (only strings supported right now)
 * Variable type conversions (only string supported.
 Also as it's not explicitely declared as a method param, there no place to declare the type.
 Proposed solution
 "/libros/:(id|int)"
+* Handler logic to respond with a pretty HTML including the list of supported methods and URLs whenever you don't hit any. (like play2 does https://www.playframework.com/documentation/2.0/JavaRouting)
+* Default values for parameters / variables